 We found that optogenetic inactivation of ACtx paradoxically increased sound-evoked facial movements.
-This result suggests that the ACtx may modulate obligatory subcortical pathways for sound-evoked facial movements via the extensive network of descending corticofugal projections [36,43,45,47,49].
-Given the strong correspondence between plasticity in the later waves of the ABR which are generated by the auditory midbrain [27,28] and FME at spared frequencies, our data suggest that sound-evoked facial movements are routed through the inferior colliculus, though the definitive evidence for this claim would require a series of lesions or inactivation experiments in various subcortical centers for sound processing.
-The possible involvement of the auditory midbrain is consistent with reports that electrical or optogenetic stimulation of the of the inferior colliculus induces immediate motor responses [45,51], including vibrissae movement in anesthetized rats [53], while optogenetic activation of the auditory thalamus is not known to induce motor activity [18,54].
-Inferior colliculus neurons can be suppressed by electrically or optogenetically activating auditory cortex [55,56] through recurrent inhibition in intracollicular circuits [57], though the net effect of cortical stimulation varies with activation parameters [55,58].
-Conversely, silencing ACtx increases spontaneous and sound-evoked activity in the inferior colliculus [59].
-An increase in sound-evoked FME responses during cortical silencing is therefore consistent with the release of tonic inhibition imposed by corticollicular inputs.
+This result suggests that the ACtx may modulate subcortical pathways for soundevoked facial movements via the extensive network of descend-ing corticofugal projections.^{38,54-57} Given the strong correspondence between the potentiation of ABR wave 4 and FME at spared frequencies, our data suggest that sound-evoked facial movements are routed through the inferior colliculus, though the definitive evidence for this claim would require a series of lesions or inactivation experiments in various subcortical centers for sound processing.
+An auditory midbrain pathway is consistent with reports that electrical or optogenetic stimulation of the inferior colliculus induces immediate motor responses,^{55,58} including vibrissae movement in anesthetized rats,59 while optogenetic activation of the auditory thalamus is not known to induce motor activity.^{21,60} Inferior colliculus neurons can be excited or suppressed by ACtx activation,^{61,62} where the direction of corticofugal modulation of spike rate can reflect the recruitment of recurrent inhibition in intracollicular circuits,63 and ACtx stimulation parameters.^{61,64} Conversely, silencing ACtx increases spontaneous and sound-evoked activity in the inferior colliculus.65 An increase in sound-evoked FME responses during cortical silencing is therefore consistent with a release of tonic inhibition imposed by corticofugal recruitment of collicular inhibitory circuits.

-While the afferent signals which result in sound-evoked facial movements may be routed through the auditory midbrain, it is clear from their sensory selectivity for broadband sounds that additional stages of sensory processing must occur in downstream areas, as virtually all nuclei within the central auditory pathway are responsive to pure tones at low sound intensities [60-62].
-Similar selectivity for broadband sounds, but not pure tones, has been found in a reticular-limbic auditory pathway, though auditory response thresholds from neurons in these brain regions are higher than FME thresholds reported here [63].

-Inferior colliculus neurons project primarily to the auditory thalamus, but also to the dorsal medial periagueductal gray and the intermediate and deep layers of the superior colliculus [45].
-The dorsal periaqueductal gray is known to be involved in the generation of defensive behaviors [64,65], but defensive behaviors elicited by sound should rapidly adapt within one to two stimulus presentations [66], inconsistent with the indefatigable sound-evoked facial movements we observed.
-In contrast, the intermediate and ventral layers of the superior colliculus are known to respond robustly to sound, with receptive fields that are preferential towards high frequency sounds with large spectral bandwidth [67,68].
-These high-frequency, large spectral bandwidth receptive fields are congruent with our finding that baseline FME responses were greater for an octave band noise centered at 32 kHz compared to 8 kHz.
-Further, anatomical tracing has shown that the superior colliculus projects directly to the motoneurons of the facial nucleus of the mouse [69], and optogenetic activation of the SC elicits attempted head-movements in head-fixed mice [70].
-It remains possible that soundevoked facial movements could be routed through a brainstem pathway, as it is clear that audiomotor pathways have not been exhaustively characterized.
-For instance, a novel multi-synaptic pathway from the lateral lemniscus in the auditory brainstem to anterior lateral motor cortex has recently been described [71].
-Further work will be required to elucidate the precise pathway through which auditory signals evoke facial movements.
+While afferent signals eliciting sound-evoked facial movements may be routed through the auditory midbrain, the selectivity for broadband sounds points to the essential involvement of brain areas outside the classical auditory pathway, where neural responses to low-intensity pure tones are observed from the cochlear nucleus to the ACtx.^{66-68} Selectivity for broadband sounds, but not pure tones, has been found in a reticular-limbic auditory pathway, though auditory response thresholds from neurons in these brain regions are higher than FME thresholds reported here.69 Inferior colliculus neurons project primarily not only to the auditory thalamus but also to the dorsal medial periaqueductal gray and the intermediate and deep layers of the superior colliculus.55 The dorsal periaqueductal gray is known to be involved in the generation of defensive behaviors,^{70,71} but defensive behaviors elicited by sound should rapidly adapt within one to two stimulus presentations,72 inconsistent with the indefatigable sound-evoked facial movements we observed.
+In contrast, the intermediate and ventral layers of the superior colliculus are known to respond robustly to sound, with receptive fields that are preferential toward high-frequency sounds with large spectral bandwidth.73,74 These high-frequency, large spectral bandwidth receptive fields are congruent with our finding that baseline FME responses were greater for an OBN centered at 32 kHz compared with 8 kHz.
+Anatomical tracing in mice has identified direct projections from superior colliculus to facial nucleus motoneurons,75 and optogenetic activation of the SC elicits attempted head movements in head-fixed mice.76 It remains possible that sound-evoked facial movements could be routed through a brainstem pathway, as it is clear that audiomotor pathways have not been exhaustively characterized.
+For instance, a novel multi-synaptic pathway from the lateral lemniscus in the auditory brainstem to the anterior lateral motor cortex has recently been described.77 Further work will be required to elucidate the precise pathway through which auditory signals evoke facial movements.